Pain at the anus

 CANNEFF SUP

-When to see a doctor for anal pain?
+When to see a doctor for pain after the anus?

-For persistent complaints in the anus and rectum, the field of proctology is the medical specialty that deals with complaints in the rectal or anal area.
+For persistent complaints in the anus and rectum, the field of proctology is the medical specialty that deals with complaints in the area of the rectum or anus.
 With symptoms such as Itching at the Anus, moisture, and pain at the anus, you will find the right expertise and experience in the field of proctology to comprehensively diagnose your condition and consequently treat it effectively.
-If the pain indicates a anal fistula or anal abscess , this is a clear case for evaluation by the proctological specialist group and consequently also surgery.
+If the pain indicates a anal fistula or anal abscess , this is a clear matter for clarification with the proctological specialist circle and consequently also surgery.

-How do CANNEFF® SUP suppositories work in the treatment of pain in the anus and other anal complaints?
+How do CANNEFF® SUP suppositories work in the treatment of pain at the anus and other anal complaints?

 To relieve symptoms of cryptitis: